sathvik-namagiri/Leave-Management-system/README.md

 ## ✨ Features

-*👤 **Employee Registration System**
-     Allows new users to register with secure password handling and data validation.
+*👤 **Employee Registration System**- Allows new users to register with secure password handling and data validation.
-*📝 **Leave Application Management**
-     Employees can apply for leave by selecting dates and providing reasons.
+*📝 **Leave Application Management**- Employees can apply for leave by selecting dates and providing reasons.
-*⏳ **Leave Status Tracking**
-     Track leave requests with statuses like Pending, Approved, and Rejected.
+*⏳ **Leave Status Tracking**- Track leave requests with statuses like Pending, Approved, and Rejected.
-*👨‍💼 **Admin Control Panel**
-     Admin can review, approve, or reject leave requests efficiently.
+*👨‍💼 **Admin Control Panel**- Admin can review, approve, or reject leave requests efficiently.
-*📊 **Interactive Dashboard**
-     Displays key metrics such as total employees and leave statistics in real-time.
+*📊 **Interactive Dashboard**-  Displays key metrics such as total employees and leave statistics in real-time.

 ---